SESR-Group/SESR-Group.github.io/_posts/2025-10-10-Faraday Conference.md

   - "Team Updates"
 ---

-Yanzhuo and William represented the SESR Group at the Faraday Institutiion Conference 2025, where they presented their latest research findings on lithium battery recycling.
+Yanzhuo and William represented the SESR Group at the Faraday Institution Conference 2025, where they presented their latest research findings on lithium battery recycling.
 Their participation contributed to valuable scientific discussions with leading researchers in the field, including the keynote speech from Professor Sir Stanley Whittingham.

 ![William Faraday Presentation](/images/William Chen Presentation in Faraday Conference 2025.jpg)